 - 2.1 After careful consideration it has been concluded that our priority will be to provide financial assistance to as many students as possible, ensuring that the impact of top up fees is minimised and that all students in need of financial support benefit from the scheme.
 It is intended that any student in need of financial assistance will have access to bursaries. - 2.2 It is the University's intention to ensure that students undertaking an undergraduate programme leading to one of its awards may be eligible for financial assistance in the form of a £1,000 per annum bursary payment.
 Such bursaries will be assessed to reflect student need and be payable to those students from homes where the principal earner's gross salary is less than £60 k per year.
 This approach will allocate support for those students most in need of assistance and will reduce the need for complex means testing.
 It is an approach that will be easily understood, simple to promote and deliver equality of opportunity.
-It is estimated that such an approach will benefit some 90% of our first year student intake in 2006.
+It is estimated that such an approach will benefit some 90% of our first year students and the arrangement will be extended to cover 2008 / 2009 eligible entrants to Higher Education at UCLan.